rgopi2win/css-flexbox/README.md

 ![(./img/pageview.gif)](./img/page-view.gif)

- Most of all UI implementation in this project are done using CSS Flexbox properties.
+ The UI implementation of this project is done using CSS Flexbox properties.
  Following are the flexbox properties.

-##CSS Flexbox Properties
+## CSS Flexbox Properties

 ### Container Properties